-o Ordering – families will need to order one month in advance.
-There will be a deadline each month about two weeks prior to the new month.
+Lunch Ordering – Families need to order one month in advance, which is done through Sycamore, our school management tool.
+There will be an ordering deadline each month about two weeks prior to the new month.
 All choices must be made by the deadline and students will be charged based on these orders.
-No pre-orders for the first weeks of school.
-Reminders will be sent each month for the ordering deadlines.
-Money does not need to be added to account before ordering.
-Please bring checks to the school office.
-Online payment is coming soon.
+Daily milk is available for pre-order even if your child is bringing lunch from home.
+Need help?
+Click here for more instuctions.

 Students at Annunciation Catholic School participate in various assessments which give our teachers information regarding student’s developmental level, to identify areas of relative strength and weakness, and to monitor growth from year to year.
 This testing program consists of the following assessments: